 | Title tag | Include service, location, and value without sounding spammy. |

-| Meta description | Write a clear reason to click, not a keyword list. |
+| Meta description | Give a clear reason to click, not a keyword list. |

 | H1 | Use one direct H1 that matches the page intent. |

-| Subheadings | Break the topic into client questions and process steps. |
+| Subheadings | Break the topic into client questions, process steps, and decisions. |

-| URL | Keep it short and descriptive. |
+| URL | Keep it short, readable, and service-specific. |

 | Images | Use descriptive alt text when the image adds meaning. |

-| Internal links | Link related services, guides, and location pages naturally. |
+| Internal links | Connect related services, guides, and locations naturally. |

-| Calls to action | Make contact options visible on mobile and desktop. |
+| Calls to action | Make phone, form, and consultation options visible on mobile and desktop. |

-Run a technical pass before scaling content:
+Run a technical pass before you publish more content:

 - Check mobile usability and responsive design.

 - Review Core Web Vitals in Search Console.
-Google's Core Web Vitals report uses real-world usage data where available.

-- Confirm HTTPS is active across the site.
+- Confirm HTTPS across the site.

 - Fix broken internal links and redirect chains.